-Catalog Description: The course presents the fundamental methods used in Machine Learning for engineering applications.
-The course discusses representation models for learning, extraction of frequent patterns, classification, clustering, and application of these techniques for different engineering applications.
+Catalog Description: The course presents the main methods used in automated (machine) learning for engineering applications.
+The course discusses representation models for learning, extraction of frequent patterns, classification, clustering, and application of these techniques for different engineering applications, like Internet-of-Things, electronic design automation, and healthcare.
 Supervised and unsupervised learning methods are discussed.
-The course includes two projects that involve devising and implementing the studied techniques and their evaluation using standard benchmark data.
+The course includes extensive project work that involves devising and implementing the studied techniques and their evaluation using standard benchmark data.